Alive (Jessie J album): Background

 "Alive" was recorded over a twelve-month period between June 2012 and May 2013 in London, New York City and Los Angeles.
 The title derives from the song "Alive" on the album.
 Writing partners on the album include Australian singer-songwriter Sia and writer Diane Warren.
 Jessie J tweeted her excitement, saying she was "living the dream".
 Throughout the year, Jessie J made several announcements suggesting that she was recording her second album, including saying: "For the seven years before I signed my record deal, I was in a bad place, and I was scared that I couldn't get out of it.
 That's why I wrote such upbeat music, as a way of trying to escape how I felt.
 Now that I am happier, I won't be afraid to explore my pain.
 But in a good way; it'll be me saying that it's OK not to feel OK."
+According to Jessie, all of the songs on the album were co-written with American songwriter Claude Kelly, the only song she didn't write was a song that was produced by Scottish DJ Calvin Harris, which was written by American writer Ester Dean.
+It was later confirmed that she decided to leave the song off the album as "it didn't feel like her".

 In June 2013, rumours surfaced online stating Jessie J's new album would be called Gold after she announced to Capital FM that the album's title would be one word, and it had the letter "O" in it.
 However, she quickly extinguished these statements in an interview with Digital Spy, saying: "You will see the title and you’ll see the picture and you'll see the album cover and I think it's summed up in one word, in one picture."
 Jessie announced the title and release date of Alive during a live performance at V Festival on 17 August 2013.
 In an interview with Laura Whitmore backstage at the festival, she talked about the album, saying it was written in five weeks and had a more mature sound.
 When asked about her choice for the album title, she said, "It really represents where I'm at in my life right now and how I feel about my life."